-(ii) The National AIDS and STD Control Programme has included NACO, Blood Transfusion Service, and National/State Blood Transfusion Council in the budget documents of 2023-24.
+(ii) \The National AIDS and STD Control Programme has included NACO, Blood Transfusion Service, and National/State Blood Transfusion Council in the budget documents of 2023-24.

 In the previous Union Budget, i.e. for FY 2023-24, a few announcements were made for the health sector.
 Among them, the major announcement was the mission to eliminate sickle cell anaemia by 2047.
 This was a particularly important announcement for the tribal community, where Sickle Cell Disease (SCD) is widespread and affects one in 86 births.
 Over three years, from 2023-24 to 2025-26, the programme targets screening approximately seven crore people in order to ensure early diagnosis and intervention.
 The programme is designed to be executed under the National Health Mission (NHM).
-However, despite such ambitious goals, the overall allocations for the National Health Mission (NHM) stood at Rs 38,880 crore, 3.7 per cent higher than the 2023-24 (BE) outlay.
-Further, under NHM, there are also variations in the amount proposed, approved, released and expended2, wherein there is a huge gap between the proposed and expended amount, indicating constraints around programme delivery.
+However, despite such ambitious goals, the overall allocations for the National Health Mission (NHM) stood at Rs 39,119 crore, 4.3 per cent higher than the 2023-24 (BE) outlay.
+Further, under NHM, there are also variations in the amount proposed, approved, released and expended, wherein there is a huge gap between the proposed and expended amount, indicating constraints around programme delivery.
+Disappearance of National Health Mission from the flagship scheme list is a surprise too, although the NHM has budgets allocated as part of this budget.
+Given the vital role it plays in the health systems strengthening, It is important that the NHM is remaining as part of the flagship schemes.

-This year, in her budget speech, the Finance Minister stated that a committee would be set up to make recommendations on building medical colleges using existing hospital infrastructure led by Public Sector Units under different departments, encouraging vaccination for girls between ages Nine to 14 for the prevention of cervical cancer, and using the newly designed U-WIN platform to manage immunisation.
-These require adequate and budget allocations, which are not available as of now.
-One of the other major announcements was related to extending health coverage under the AB-PMJAY to all ASHA workers, Anganwadi Workers and Helpers.
-Here it needs to be considered that most ASHAs and Anganwadi workers will be enrolled into the AB-PMJAY already, and these frontline workers may need different welfare measures.
+During the interim budget speech, the Finance Minister had stated that a committee would be set up to make recommendations on building medical colleges using existing hospital infrastructure led by Public Sector Units under different departments, encouraging vaccination for girls between ages Nine to 14 for the prevention of cervical cancer, and using the newly designed U-WIN platform to manage immunisation.
+These require adequate budget allocations, which are not available even after the full budget was announced.
+In the full Budget Speech, there were two major announcements made towards the health sector.
+First was related to the exemption of three of the cancer medicines from custom duties.
+Second was related to proposed modifications for the basic customs duty (BCD) on x-ray tubes and flat panel detectors used in medical x-ray machines.
+While this change is part of the Phased Manufacturing Programme and is intended to support local manufacturing, the success would depend on how local manufacturing is supported rigorously.

-Among other important schemes, the National Tele Mental Health Programme, a component of the National Mental Health Programme (NMHP), has received Rs 100 crore for 2024-25 (I) (BE), which is 25 per cent lower than the previous BE.
+Among other important schemes, the National Tele Mental Health Programme, a component of the National Mental Health Programme (NMHP), has received Rs 90 crore for 2024-25 (BE), which is 37 per cent lower than 2023-24 (BE).
 Although the public discourse on the mental health crisis has been growing, especially since the COVID-19 pandemic, without adequate budget outlays, universal access to mental health facilities cannot be achieved.

-In terms of infrastructure development, the allocation for PMSSY, which envisages creation of tertiary healthcare capacity, and for PMABHIM, which focuses on developing primary, secondary and tertiary health infrastructure, was reduced from the previous budget estimates by 29 per cent and 7 per cent, respectively.
+In terms of infrastructure development, the allocation for PMSSY, which envisages creation of tertiary healthcare capacity, and for PMABHIM, which focuses on developing primary, secondary and tertiary health infrastructure, was reduced from the previous budget estimates by 35 per cent and 23 per cent, respectively.
 This trend needs to be seen with the challenging condition of health facilities in both rural and urban areas.
 Keeping the Indian Public Health Standards (IPHS) as reference, Rural Health Statistics (RHS) (2021-22) reported that the extent of shortfall of Sub Centres (SCs) is to the tune of 25 per cent, shortfalls of PHCs are 31 per cent, and shortfall in CHCs are 36 per cent.
 Similarly, in the case of urban areas, the shortfall of PHCs was reported to be 39.7 per cent.